Crazy2295/Lab2/README.md

 # Lab2

 Pre-lab code is usually found in the files labeled ForTesting in the name.
-Use the button on login screen called "Testing" to go to ActivityForTesting.

-## Pre-lab 6 code uploaded

-Code located in the:

-- /activities/ActivityForTesting.java
-- /fragments/FragmentForTesting.java
-- /interfaces/AsyncForTesting.java
-- /utils/AsyncTaskForTesting.java
-- /utils/JSONForTesting.java
-- activity_for_testing.xml
-- fragment_for_testing.xml

 # Plugins